Study plan for MAPS-GLODE Global development Theory and Practice, master, 2 years., spring 2023

 The aim of this specialisation is to give the students expertise in gender and feminist analysis and enable them to take a critical and reflective perspective on the significance of gender in the context of global development.
 Focus is put on gendered power relations and vulnerabilities as well as processes of empowerment and social change.
 The specialisation includes the 10 ECTs module on Gender Analysis in Global Development - Core Perspectives and Issues and either a 60 ECTs thesis researching a gender and global development subject or 30 ECTs internship plus 30 ECTs thesis on a gender and global development topic.

 In both specialisations, qualitative or quantitative research methods will be taught, and may be used by students depending on thesis topics.
-All students are integrated into the Department Research Groups, and many will undertake thesis research that is part of the Advisor's research activities.
+Some students undertake thesis research that is part of the Advisor's research activities.
 Research ethics is an integral part of learning.

 On completion of the programme the candidate should have the following learning outcomes defined in terms of knowledge, skills and general competence: